Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 • Litigating in Courts and protecting Patents against infringements

-• Conducting searches of issued Patents
+• Conducting searches on issued Patents

 • Recording assignments, changes of name or seat of the owner etc.